PersonnelThe people who devote their time to running OART

 Alyson holds a BSc Hons Degree in Environmental Health from Kings College London and worked for 15 years as an Environmental Health Officer in Sussex.
 She works for Howdens Joinery as a Regional Safety Advisor and was membership co-ordinator for the London Health & Safety Group for 3 years.
 She has a passion for native wildlife and improving the local environment.

 Before gaining an MSc in Wildlife Biology & Conservation from Edinburgh Napier University Peter spent four years running a conservation programme on the South Africa/Botswana border co-ordinating a wide range of research projects.
 This was followed by a spell in Madagascar researching the effects of deforestation on lizard communities.
 Having returned to the UK Peter began volunteering with the Sussex Wetland Landscape project with the Wildlife Trust and undertook various short term contracts with the Peoples Trust for Endangered Species (PTES) and the Wildlife Trust.
 Peter has also been heavily involved in the long term monitoring of water vole populations in the Arun valley and across the south east as a field assistant on a PhD research project.
 Outside of work Peter is the Chairman of the Sussex Amphibian & Reptile Group and committee member of the Sussex Mammal Group.

-Position: Project and Administrative Coordinator
+Position: Project Officer

 Rachel has a degree in Environmental Science and has worked for Norfolk and Sussex Wildlife Trusts.